area9innovation/fast/mini/readme.md

 It has two constructs:
 - dyn which marks a variable to exist in the output produced by the compiler
-- join, which marks an expression hich should be lifted into a function to be produced by the compiler
+- join, which marks an expression which should be lifted into a function to be produced by the compiler

 This is easy to add to Mini, since it already has a partial evaluator.